Field Study Minor

 **This program is currently not offered.**

-Visit the Arctic website or refer to the Field Studies - Minor Field Studies (18 credits) page for the latest program updates.
+Refer to the Field Studies Minor (B.Sc.)
+(18 credits) for the latest program updates and the course list.

 Offered: Summer term